 Friday: Digital Communication & Cyberbullying

-It’s time to wrap up Digital Citizenship Week with two final sections -- digital communication and cyberbullying.
+It’s time to wrap up your Digital Citizenship Week activities with two final sections -- digital communication and cyberbullying.

 Digital communication includes any form of communication that involves the use of technology, both for personal and professional reasons.